 - Files available on the site (PDF, docx, xls) have accessibility defects (1.3.1, 1.4.3), such as headings are not marked as headers, the texts do not meet the requirements for contrast.

-- Defects related to searching for decisions (1.1.1, 1.3.1, 4.1.3) include: insufficient markings for links, some appendices are missing text alternatives, a screen reader cannot access information on changes occurring in the tables when search results are filtered
+- Defects related to searching for decisions (1.1.1, 1.3.1, 4.1.3) include: insufficient markings for links, some appendices are missing text alternatives.

 The service includes files published before 23 September 2018 that are not fully accessible.
 Legislation on accessibility does not require files published before this date to be made accessible retroactively.